-Richard Haynes v.
-City of Gunnison – U.S. District Court – defense verdict in police excessive force case.
+Haynes – U.S. District Court – defense verdict in police excessive force case.

-Leonard Meier v.
-Robert McCoy – Adams County District Court – defense verdict in police excessive force case.
+Meier – Adams County District Court – defense verdict in police excessive force case.

-Gerald Jorgensen v.
-City of Westminster – U.S. District Court – defense verdict in police excessive force case.
+Jorgensen – U.S. District Court – defense verdict in police excessive force case.